lng205/AD9361_SDR/log.md

 [Learn python serial comm](https://python3-cookbook.readthedocs.io/zh_CN/latest/c05/p20_communicating_with_serial_ports.html).

 The UART connection bewteen PC and the board would behave strange sometimes, and replug the USB cable could solve the problem.

+# 4/12

+The latency of cellphone AP is ~20ms, and is not suitable for real time continue wave transmission.
+The unstable network latency would cause the package to arrive in varius interval, resulting a terrible output waveform in a non-blocking transmission system.

+Use one board serving as AP, and use the other to connect to it.
+The TTL time of this method via ping can be less than 1 ms. Sending a package every 2ms, the system could output an accecptable wave.